Mike Youle

-Michael (Mike) Simon Youle (born 1960) is a British doctor and clinical researcher specializing in HIV treatment.
+Michael Simon Youle (born 1960) is a British doctor and clinical researcher specializing in HIV treatment.
 He publicised the concept of pre-exposure prophylaxis (PREP) for HIV and has studied the health economics of HIV therapy.
 In 1995, he was listed as one of 40 influential gay men by The Independent.

 Education and career

 Youle qualified at Sheffield Medical School in 1984.
 One of the founders of the Kobler Clinic of Chelsea & Westminster Hospital in London, the earliest specialist centre combining HIV care and research in the UK, he was the centre's Clinical Trials Co-ordinator from 1986 to 1996.
 In 1990–91, he served as a consultant for the World Health Organization's Global Programme on AIDS and the National Programme on AIDS in Kampala.
 Youle has been Director of HIV Clinical Research at the Royal Free Hospital in London and Honorary Senior Lecturer in Public Health at the Royal Free & University College Medical School (now UCL Medical School) since 1996.
 He held a visiting professorship at Belgrade University in 2004.